Celloman: Musical career

+In 2022, Celloman performed a 12-date UK tour to promote the release of Panacea, an album that returns to the sound of the first four albums.

 Arpezzato

 In 2019, Celloman released an album entitled 'Apezzato Cello'.
 The word Arpezzato, coined by Hussey, relates to a style of cello playing that incorporates a variety of pizzicato-derived techniques imported from the world of Pop/Rock, Blues and Jazz including: ‘hammer-on’, ‘hammer-off’, ‘slide’, ‘pop’, ‘slap’, ‘strum’ and ‘Walking bass’.

 Hussey has spent a number of years exploring and developing this style of playing under the name 'Arpezzato', a combination of the words Arpeggio and Pizzicato. in both live performance and through workshops.

 Hussey also runs a session recording business, Remote Strings.

 Members

-Celloman's lineup for live performances generally consists of the following members, sometimes accompanied by guest performers:
+Celloman's lineup for live performances over the years.